 Root tabs or ion-rich liquid fertilizer will help them to grow well.
 They demand moderate lighting (3 watts/ gallon) for best growth, but co2 dosing is not mandatory.

-Amazon Sword grows tall with their broad leaves and the best place to keep them in your aquarium background.
+Amazon Sword grows tall with its broad leaves and the best place is to keep them in your aquarium background.
 Coarse grain sand as a substrate is recommended for them.

 They can tolerate a wide range of temperatures, so you can have them both in cold water or tropical aquariums.

 Anubias is another versatile plant and can be grown in almost all conditions.
 They are adaptable and highly tolerant but very slow-growing plants.

 In the beginning, Anubias will completely feed using their leaves until the root is well developed.
 When roots are sufficiently grown, only then they will show relatively faster growth.